A Stochastic Temporal Model of Polyphonic MIDI Performance with Ornaments: Introduction

-As an explicit application, we discuss score-performance matching, both real-time online matching (a.k.a.~score following) and offline alignment, which is a popular field of research \cite{Dannenberg1984,Vercoe1984,Desain1997,Heijink2000,Orio2003,Pardo2005,Tekin2006,Cont2010,Gingras2011,Arzt2012,Nakamura2014} and one of the most basic technique for music information processing and performance analysis.
+As an explicit application, we discuss score-performance matching, both real-time online matching (a.k.a.~score following) and offline alignment, which is a popular field of research \cite{Dannenberg1984,Vercoe1984,Desain1997,Heijink2000,Orio2003,Pardo2005,Tekin2006,Cont2010,Gingras2011,Arzt2012,Nakamura2014} and one of the most basic techniques for music information processing and performance analysis.
 Since the indeterminate nature of ornaments can cause troubles in recognizing the score position, the significance of treating ornaments in score-performance matching has been indicated repeatedly \cite{Dannenberg1988,Cont2010,Gingras2011,Nakamura2014}.
-A method using preprocessing is proposed in Ref.~\cite{Dannenberg1988}, but it can fail under performance mistakes as mentioned in the paper and also has trouble in unexpected situations such as repeats and skips, which motivates the use of a stochastic method.
-In Ref.~\cite{Schwarz2004}, an idea of representing a trill as a state in HMM is mentioned, but an explicit realization of the model is not given.
+A method using preprocessing is proposed in Ref.~\cite{Dannenberg1988}, but it can fail under performance errors as mentioned in the paper and also has trouble in unexpected situations such as repeats and skips, which motivates the use of a stochastic method.
+In Ref.~\cite{Schwarz2004}, the idea of representing a trill as a state in HMM is mentioned, but an explicit realization of the model is not given.
 For audio signals, a hidden hybrid Markov/semi-Markov model is proposed to describe performances with ornaments, where trill, short appoggiatura, and glissando are described as special states \cite{Cont2010}.
-Online and offline algorithms based on stochastic method are also desired for symbolic performance signals in musical instrument digital interface (MIDI) format, which are used in performance analyses and also important in technological applications.
-Systematic discussion on ornaments in complex polyphonic passages or evaluation has not been given in the literatures.
+Since we need quite different treatment for audio signals and symbolic signals \cite{Nakamura2014}, online and offline algorithms based on stochastic method are also desired for symbolic performance signals in musical instrument digital interface (MIDI) format, which are used in performance analyses and also important in technological applications.
+Although concurrent ornaments in polyphonic passages are discussed in Ref.~\cite{Gingras2011}, systematic discussion or evaluation on complex cases including a concurrence of an arpeggio and a trill, which appear for example in the pieces of Liszt and Chopin, has not been given in the literature.
 Given the fact that multiple ornaments can overlap or appear simultaneously in polyphony, an extensive discussion on the general case alongside of the problem of score representation is in order.